satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 impossible for a reviewer, if so inclined, to fully evaluate an article’s methods, data quality, or software, let alone to replicate the analysis of the study.
-A related problem to not reporting findings in a replicable manner is not reporting replicated findings.
+A related problem to not reporting findings in a replicable manner is not reporting replicated findings\ :sup:``[a] <#cmnt1>`_`\ .
 Articles are biased toward reporting novel findings, but from a scientific perspective, positive-, negative- and non-results are extremely useful to the community.

 [cite: ioannidis2005most]